thearn/webcam-pulse-detector/README.md

 computed on a set of mean value R,G, and B data gathered over a trial data set (and verified with different individuals under different lighting conditions).
 - Support for multiple individuals
-- Smoother tracking of data from foreheads, perhaps by buffering and registering/inverse-transforming image subframes
+- Smoother tracking of data from foreheads, perhaps by buffering and registering or inverse-transforming image subframes